Hi there!

 Founded - Drunk Yoga® (went viral) + The Uplift Center (school for belonging)

-Clients include - Google, Spotify, Porsche, TikTok, Intel, Mastercard
+Clients include - Pinterest, Spotify, Porsche, TikTok, Intel, Mastercard, Deloitte, Indeed

 Framework - The P.L.A.Y.
-Method — used by Fortune 500 companies and community organizers alike
+Method (used by Fortune 500 companies and global community organizers alike)

 Home base - Beacon, NY (Hudson Valley)